OF THE CAROLINAS & GEORGIA

 Stevens Creek Heritage Preserve

-Leaves mottled and sometimes almost circular, per Guide to the Wildflowers of SC (Porcher & Rayner, 2001).
+Leaves mottled and sometimes almost circular, per Guide to the Wildflowers of SC, 1st ed.
+(Porcher & Rayner, 2001).

 image of Trillium discolor, Pale Yellow Trillium, Faded Trillium, Small Yellow Toadshade, Savannah River Trillium